 During the course of the Google Drugs grand jury, Google’s lawyer in the matter, Jamie Gorelick, was able to negotiate a “non prosecution agreement” with the U.S. Department of Justice.
 A non prosecution agreement is a kind of plea bargain, although it isn’t really a plea bargain because the defendant has not been charged yet.
 It’s the kind of thing rich people or big corporations get so they can keep from being charged with a crime.
 You know–getting away with it.
 It usually involves the payment of money.
 And Google’s case was no different.
 Except that they retained Jamie Gorelick who was Deputy Attorney General in the Clinton Administration and was replaced by the Attorney General who approved the Google non-prosecution agreement–Eric Holder.

-And as Thomas Catan tells us in the Wall Street Journal, lawyers for Google told a Delaware court that Attorney General Eric Holder apologized to Google for the U.S. Attorney for Rhode Island’s comments about the case that gave rise to the shareholder lawsuit against Google.
+And as the Wall Street Journal tells us, lawyers for Google told a Delaware court that Attorney General Eric Holder apologized to Google for the U.S. Attorney for Rhode Island’s comments about the case that gave rise to the shareholder lawsuit against Google.

 See how that works?
 Here’s a pretty picture from the Google Transparency Project: